Hervé Gauvain

-Hervé Gauvain (born 4 March 1955) is a French former professional tennis player.
+Hervé Gauvain (4 March 1955 – 14 May 2025) was a French professional tennis player.

+Biography

-A right-handed player from Châlon sur Saone, Gauvain featured on the professional tour in the 1970s and early 1980s.
+A right-handed player from Chalon-sur-Saône, Gauvain featured on the professional tour in the 1970s and early 1980s.
 His best performance was a semi-final appearance at Nuremberg in 1976 and he also reached the quarter-finals at Helsinki in 1977.
 He played in the main draw of the French Open on six occasions, without making it past the first round.

 His wife Florence was a professional tennis player.
 Their daughter, Sybille, played college tennis for San Jose State University and now competes professionally.

+Gauvain died on 14 May 2025, at the age of 70.